NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_gate_dockerfile.md

 All images have data from history available, but data from the actual dockerfile is only available when a user provides it.
 This also means that any images analyzed by the tag watcher functionality will not have an actual dockerfile.

 #### The FROM line
 In the actual dockerfile, the FROM instruction is preserved and available as used to build the image, however in the history data, the FROM line will always be the very first FROM instruction used to build the image and all of its dependent based image.
-Thus, for most images, the value in the history will be omitted and Anchore will automatically infer a FROM scratch line, which is logically inserted for this gate if the dockerfile/history does not contain an explicit FROM entry.
+Thus, for most images, the value in the history will be omitted and Nextlinux will automatically infer a FROM scratch line, which is logically inserted for this gate if the dockerfile/history does not contain an explicit FROM entry.

 For example, using the docker.io/jenkins/jenkins image: